Menu

 Brand perception is cumulative.
 Every unit of product that leaves your facility in subpar packaging is a negative brand impression.
 Every unit in professional packaging is a positive one.
 Over 10,000 units, those impressions compound into reputation — the thing that determines whether a consumer asks for your product by name or accepts whatever the budtender recommends.

 You cannot rebuild brand perception with marketing after destroying it with packaging.
 The packaging IS the first marketing touchpoint.
-And in states like Ohio where advertising is now banned, it might be the only one.
+And in states like Ohio, New York, and Massachusetts where cannabis advertising is heavily restricted, your packaging might be the single most visible touchpoint your brand has.

 Cost #5: Inconsistency and Production Disruption